How to Turn Off Location Tracking on iPhone: 8 Effective Methods

 Fortunately, iOS gives you plenty of options to take back control.
 In this guide, we'll show you exactly how to stop tracking on iPhone - including three ways to turn off location tracking, five more methods to prevent someone from following your movements, and four bonus tips to keep your location data from leaking.
 Let's dive in!

-#1.
+Part 1.
 How to Stop App from Tracking on iPhone

 Apple's App Tracking Transparency framework makes it easy to stop app from tracking on iPhone.
 When you disable it, apps can no longer track your activity across other apps or websites, nor can they use your device's advertising ID.